-You updated an A record or CNAME at Cloudflare / GoDaddy / Route 53.
-Your laptop dig returns the new value, a colleague in another office still can’t load the site, and an overseas friend gets new one minute and old the next.
-This isn’t a bug — it’s how DNS works.
-Tens of thousands of recursive resolvers around the world each cache records for the TTL you set, and there is no “purge everywhere” button.
-This article explains why regional inconsistency is the default and gives you a fix path that compresses “how long do I wait?” into something measurable.
+You updated an A record or CNAME at Cloudflare, GoDaddy, or Route 53.
+Your laptop’s dig returns the new value, a colleague in another office still can’t load the site, and an overseas friend gets the new IP one minute and the old one the next.
+This is not a bug.
+It is how DNS caching works: tens of thousands of recursive resolvers around the world each cache your record for the TTL you set, and there is no “purge everywhere” button.

 Common causes